-- (e) Connect the suction and discharge pressure gauge lines. - (f) Connect the oil drain line between the underside of the compressor casing and the return connection, usually located on the oil separator.
-The line must be fitted with a non-return valve, designed to open with zero head; refer to Fig 7. - (g) Rotate the mainshaft by hand to ensure that the motion-work turns smoothly and evenly. - If the compressor proves very stiff to turn, turns unevenly, or rotation is accompanied by any unusual noise, contact J & E Hall International. - (h) Connect the drive between the compressor and the prime mover.
+- (f) Connect the suction and discharge pressure gauge lines. - (g) Connect the oil drain line between the underside of the compressor casing and the return connection, usually located on the oil separator.
+The line must be fitted with a non-return valve, designed to open with zero head; refer to Fig 7.
+The latest compressors are fitted with an integral drain line non-return valve. - (h) Rotate the mainshaft by hand to ensure that the motion-work turns smoothly and evenly. - If the compressor proves very stiff to turn, turns unevenly, or rotation is accompanied by any unusual noise, contact J & E Hall International. - (i) Connect the drive between the compressor and the prime mover.
 If the drive coupling is supplied by J & E Hall International, refer to publication 2-79 for drive installation and alignment details.